2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Pearl-spotted owlet

 At around 6:30 pm, we finally arrived at the camp.
-Our guides were so kind as to go ahead again and set it all up for us.
+Our guides were kind enough to go ahead again and set it up for us.

-We had some dinner again, another circle around the campfire and then to bed.
+We had dinner again, another circle around the campfire, and then to bed.

 Day 10: A day of younglings in Botswana